sogutemir/SpringCleanArchitectureCQRS/README.md

   Uses Kafka for event-driven communication between services, supporting the scalability and decoupling of the system.
 Specifically:
   - **Order Events**: When an order is created, an `OrderEvent` is published to Kafka.
   - **Payment Processing**: A Kafka listener in the `PaymentCreateUseCase` listens for order events and processes payments.
 If the user's balance is insufficient, the order status is set to `CANCELLED`.
+  - **Notification Handling**: A Kafka listener in the `HandlePaymentMessage` listens for payment events and creates notifications with appropriate statuses.

 - **Maven**:
   The project is built and managed using Maven, ensuring easy dependency management, build automation, and continuous integration.